RahavAyalon/evil_proxy/README.md

-# evil_proxy
+### EvilProxy
-A proxy server that blocks access to websites
+A proxy server that blocks access to websites using blacklisting and content filtering.

-Certainly!
-Here's an overview of the differences, pros, and cons of blocking a URL using a custom proxy server with content filtering and blacklisting:

 # Techniques:

-The evil proxy server blocks a web request by two techniques: Blacklisting and Content Filtering:
+The evil proxy server blocks a web request to websites using two techniques: Blacklisting and Content Filtering:

 1. Blacklisting:
    - Blacklisting involves maintaining a list of specific URLs or domains that are explicitly blocked.